-Crossplane was created by Upbound, but since 2019 has been donated to the CNCF, is maintained by the cloud native community and is now a sandbox project.
+Crossplane was created by Upbound, but has been donated to the CNCF and is now maintained by the cloud native community.

 Crossplane, is an open source project that enables engineers to manage any infrastructure or cloud services directly from Kubernetes.
 It is built by a community of SREs and DevOps engineers for platform teams who want to standardize how they provision and manage infrastructure using the same API-centric approach pioneered by Kubernetes.

 Crossplane is based on the declarative management engine of Kubernetes, and borrows heavily from it.
 Crossplane uses the Kubernetes API server (kube-apiserver), etcd, and a few of the Kubernetes controllers.
 Crossplane can run on-top of an existing Kubernetes cluster without changes.